 After analysing the presence of the T-DNAs, transgenic plants are also assessed for the presence of backbone sequences by PCR.
-Amplicons span the ipt coding sequence next to the LB region, the nptll coding sequence and the RiA4 replicon next to the RBO region.
+Amplicons span the ipt coding sequence next to the LB region, the nptII coding sequence and the RiA4 replicon next to the RBO region.
+Details of the methods and primers used in PCR tests can be found in Annex 1 to this application (Section 3 and Table 1).